 • Opioids: In severe cases where over-the-counter medications are insufficient, doctors may prescribe opioid medications.
 However, these are typically used sparingly and only for short-term pain management due to their potential for dependency and side effects.

-It’s important to use medications as directed by a healthcare provider.
+A healthcare provider should prescribe medications according to their instructions.
 Long-term use of pain relief medications, especially NSAIDs and opioids, can lead to side effects like gastrointestinal issues, kidney problems, or dependency.

 4. Heat and Cold Therapy